MystenLabs/sui/doc/src/wallet.md

 For splitting coins, you will need at lease two coins to execute the `split-coin` command, one coin to split, one for the gas payment.

-Here is an example of splitting coin, we are splitting out three new coins from the original coin, with values of 1000, 5000 and 3000 respectively, note that the `--amounts` accepts list of values.
+Here is an example of splitting coins, we are splitting out three new coins from the original coin, with values of 1000, 5000 and 3000 respectively; note that the `--amounts` argument accepts list of values.
 ```shell
 sui>-$ objects --address 830F66EA8EA867DDCA479535BC12CE2852E571F2
 Showing 2 results.